Gur512/word-sprint-game/README.md

 ## Installation :iphone:

-Follow these steps to set up the **Word Beat Game** locally on your machine:
+Follow these steps to set up the **Word Sprint Game** locally on your machine:

 1. **Clone the repository**:
    ```bash